Interaction-induced Liouvillian skin effect in a fermionic chain with a two-body loss: Topological characterization of the Liouvillian skin effect reported in Ref.

 Finally, in a similar way to Eq.~(\ref{eq:winding-free}), we can compute the winding number $\nu(\Lambda_{\mathrm{ref}})$ defined in Eq.~(\ref{eq:winding}) for $\mathcal{L}^{H=0}(\theta)$ given in Eq.~(\ref{eq:HN-matrix}) as

-\rev{ where we set $\Lambda_{\rm{ref}}$ inside the region enclosed by the PBC spectrum. }\rev{ As shown in Ref.~\cite{Okuma-Topo}, the nonzero winding number given in Eq.~\eqref{eq:wind-HN} induces the skin effect for quadratic systems.
-Consequently, the right-state particle density of the Liouvillian given in Eq.~(\ref{eq:skin-mode}) exhibits the skin effect.
+\rev{ where we set $\Lambda_{\rm{ref}}$ inside the region enclosed by the PBC spectrum. }\rev{ As shown in Ref.~\cite{Haga-PRL}, the right-state particle density of the Liouvillian given in Eq.~\eqref{eq:skin-mode} exhibits the skin effect.
 Therefore, the Liouvillian skin effect demonstrated in Ref.~\cite{Haga-PRL} is characterized by the winding number defined in Eq.~(\ref{eq:winding}).
 This fact supports the use of $\nu(\Lambda_{\mathrm{ref}})$ as a characterization of the interaction-induced Liouvillian skin effect as shown in the main text.
 It should be noted that even for the presence $H$ in Ref.~\cite{Haga-PRL}, we numerically confirm that the winding number takes a nonzero value.}